 Remarkably, the last few years have seen very few ‘repeat winners’ and the judging requirement for year-on-year quality enhancements makes it very hard for anyone to win again unless they have made significant new investments in their business or are genuinely outstanding in their field.
 While we don’t believe in creating artificial ‘rules’ to prevent winners from entering again, we don’t encourage it and are always delighted to see new entrants.

 Please remember that accessibility is about you doing what you reasonably can to offer a quality experience to all visitors, whatever their needs.
 It therefore relates to mothers with buggies, people with allergies, those with visual or hearing impairment, just as much as those with mobility needs.
-Use your answer to illustrate what you have done to prevent barriers to your business.
+Use your answer to illustrate what you have done to be as accessible and inclusive as you reasonably can!

 You certainly can, but please don’t sit back and expect the business to flow in.
 Winning an award gives you a great ‘tool’ and media story, and if used effectively in your own PR, social media and marketing, you should certainly expect to win new business.
 We’ll do all we can to help and suggest some of the tools you may consider using.